-What do Jaws, Beethoven and Maroon 5 Have in Common?
-The Minor 2nd!
+What Do Jaws, Beethoven, and Maroon 5 Have in Common?
+The Minor Second!

 Lately, I've been spending a lot of time working with my piano students on ear training to prepare them for their spring exams.
 Step one in ear training is identifying intervals or the distance between two notes.
 I like to begin the process by isolating two intervals and learning to distinguish the difference.
-Today's intervals are the Minor 2nd and the Major 2nd or a half step and a whole step.
+Today's interval is the minor second.

-Here is the Minor 2nd.
+Here is the minor second.
 On the piano, it the distance to the very next note.
 One example is C–C#.

 Now, the key is to identify the intervals in a musical context.
 I always find it fascinating how composers use intervals to create iconic motives and themes.
 With many of these tunes, all one needs to play is the opening interval in rhythm and the theme is immediately recognized.
 To aid in our study of music, I like to pull from a variety of musical styles.
-So, here's a list of recognizable tunes using the minor and major second.
-And, here's to my first the blog post and sharing some of my teaching tips and resources!
+So, here's a list of recognizable tunes using the minor second.

 "Jaws Theme" by John Williams (Opening E–F)